OS X Yosemite: Get to know the new, slimmed-down Safari

 Another addition is Tab View, which is actually a redesign of the existing feature that would let you zoom out (by pinching on a trackpad) to see the contents of all your open tabs in one place.
 In Mavericks, that view was a series of slightly zoomed-out pages that you could swipe through, one by one.
 Well, that’s gone.
 The new Tab View, accessible via pinching on the trackpad or clicking on the new Tab View button in the toolbar, is a grid of thumbnails of the tabs currently open in that window, supplemented with a list of tabs open on your other devices, synced via iCloud.
 (This is the replacement for the old iCloud Tabs button.)

 I never considered the old quick-tab view anything but a nuisance—a mode I got into when I zoomed out of a page too far unintentionally.
 And I’m still not convinced that the new Tab View is going to be used a lot, though the addition of iCloud Tabs will give some people a reason to visit.
-The ability to scroll through a long list of tabs in the Tab bar, added in Yosemite, seems like it will appeal to more people than this zoomed out view.
+(Me, I preferred iCloud tabs when they were beneath a button on the toolbar, but that feature has been removed in Yosemite.)
+The ability to scroll through a long list of tabs in the Tab bar, added in Yosemite, seems like it will appeal to more people than this zoomed-out view.